-> Since Chalmers gave his now infamous speech, the debate about consciousness has continued to evolve.
-Today, spiritual believers and scientific thinkers who see life through an atheistic lens, continue to disagree on what consciousness is and what role its play in human existence.
-While there are numerous scientific theories about consciousness, neuroscientists and physicists have been unable to verifiably tell us what it actually is.
-For this reason, it seem unlikely that the paramount debate between science and spirituality will be ending anytime soon.
+Since Chalmers gave his now infamous speech, the debate about consciousness has continued to evolve.
+Today, spiritual believers and scientific thinkers who see life through an atheistic lens, continue to disagree on what consciousness is and what role it plays in human existence.
+While there are numerous scientific theories about consciousness, neuroscientists, and physicists have been unable to verifiably tell us what it actually is.
+For this reason, it seems unlikely that the paramount debate between science and spirituality will be ending anytime soon.

-> Probably the most appropriate way to show how difficult it is to describe the indescribable state of consciousness is to analogize it to the task of describing the color red to an individual who was born blind.
+Probably the most appropriate way to show how difficult it is to describe the indescribable state of consciousness is to analogize it to the task of describing the color red to an individual who was born blind.

 Proponents of both science and spirituality do agree that consciousness is not something that can be touched, heard, tasted, felt, or seen, rather that it is an experiential state of awareness.
 With this added information, we can now settle on the following consciousness definition: One’s ability to be mindful of themselves, both internally and externally, and the environment around them, from a state of subjective present-moment awareness.